SLSCSCL/gamesR2simple/README.md

 # Status: 🚧WIP🚧
 This library is still under development (pre-version 1), so things are still evolving.
 That said, suggestions are ***always*** welcome, and I will do my best to implement them!
 ## Installation
-Installing with pip for Windows:
+When this library is published, this will be how you install with pip for Windows:
 ```bash
 pip install gamesR2simple
 ```